aiekick/Lumo/Readme.md

 * Can Render mesh's or sdf's in the same way
 * And finally can export rendering to picture, video, and maybe a self little portable binary form to be used everywhere
 * Implement some specific VFX algo by plugigns like (compute based mesh sim, morphogenesis, sdf meshing)
+* all these algos at max as possible in GPU only (include mesh generation)

-at least, support all rendering features and result of the SketchFab Renderer
+at least, support all rendering features and result of the SketchFab Renderer (yes im loving it haha)

 # Gettings Started